Funded Trader Markets

 Introduction

 Funded Trader Markets prop firm review reveals a Cyprus-registered CFD broker offering traders access to Forex, Indices, Crypto, and Commodities through a diverse range of evaluation models.
-Operating under FTM Funded Trader Markets LTD (Cyprus HE462185) with additional entities in UAE and Saint Lucia, this prop firm has positioned itself as a high-payout destination for traders seeking instant funding alternatives.
-The firm provides five distinct evaluation paths including Nitro (1-Step), Nitro Pro (tight risk), NitroX (Instant Funding), 2-Step, and 2-Step Standard programs, all featuring equity-based drawdown mechanics and leverage up to 1:100.
+Operating under FTM Funded Trader Markets LTD (Cyprus HE462185) with additional entities in UAE and Saint Lucia, this prop firm launched in August 2024 under CEO Revin John Zabala and has rapidly positioned itself as a high-payout destination for traders seeking instant funding alternatives.
+The firm provides five distinct evaluation paths including Nitro (1-Step), Nitro Pro (tight risk), NitroX (Instant Funding), 2-Step, and 2-Step Standard programs, all featuring balance-based trailing drawdown mechanics (trailing only on realized/closed profits) and leverage up to 1:100.

-Unlike traditional futures prop firms, Funded Trader Markets operates on a B-Book broker model offering simulated funded accounts with real profit payouts.
-The drawdown structure varies by program type, ranging from trailing to static configurations depending on account selection.
+Unlike equity-based trailing drawdown firms that punish traders for unrealized gains, Funded Trader Markets operates on a balance-based model where drawdown only adjusts when profits are closed/locked in.
+This critical distinction offers traders significantly more breathing room during volatile sessions.
 With profit splits scaling up to 100%, no minimum trading days, and on-demand payout requests, this firm targets traders prioritizing capital access speed over restrictive consistency rules.
 The platform supports MT4, MT5, cTrader, and Match-Trader, making it technically versatile for EA users and manual traders alike.

 Bridge Verdict Preview

 Funded Trader Markets receives a Trusted risk classification with an 87/100 Bridge Score, positioning it as a balanced option between aggressive payout structures and conservative risk controls.
-The firm excels in payout velocity and platform diversity but demands traders understand equity-based trailing drawdown mechanics that can breach accounts even in floating profit.
-This prop firm suits disciplined intraday traders comfortable with 4-6% drawdown limits and those seeking instant funding without time pressure.
-Traders employing martingale strategies, high-frequency arbitrage, or those requiring $100K+ accounts on cTrader should hesitate, as the firm restricts larger balances to MT4/MT5 only.
+The firm excels in payout velocity, platform diversity, and critically—balance-based trailing drawdowns that do not trail on unrealized profits—a significant advantage over equity-based competitors.
+However, traders must understand that once profits are realized, the drawdown floor locks in permanently and never moves down.
+This prop firm suits disciplined intraday traders and swing traders who prefer to let winners run without fear of floating profits triggering liquidation.
+Traders employing martingale strategies, high-frequency arbitrage, or those requiring $100K+ accounts on cTrader should hesitate.

 TL;DR

-- Best for: Scalpers and swing traders wanting up to 100% profit splits with no time limits
+• Best for: Scalpers and swing traders wanting up to 100% profit splits with no time limits and balance-based drawdown safety

-- Biggest strength: On-demand payouts within 24 hours and multiple evaluation paths starting at $39
+• Biggest strength: Balance-based trailing drawdown (trails only on closed profits), on-demand payouts within 24 hours, and multiple evaluation paths starting at $39

 Quick Specs